 The Hypothesis LMS app has been integrated with Moodle’s Grades, making it easier to assess student annotations.
-The integration singles out each student’s contributions to a conversation on a document and enables instructors to enter a grade and written feedback for an annotated reading assignment.
+The integration singles out each student’s contributions to a conversation on a document and enables instructors to enter a grade for an annotated reading assignment.

 1. Make sure your assignment can accept grades from Hypothesis

 When creating the assignment, under Privacy make sure to check Accept grades from the tool.

 Then, under Grade, make sure Type is set to Point.
 Enter an appropriate number for Maximum grade.

 2. Launch the assignment

 When you launch the assignment, you will see the grading toolbar at the top of the screen:

 - Toggle between a student’s annotations and the whole class, to see each student’s work in context and by itself

 - See how many annotations each student created (including replies)